German military to use 13 A400M aircraft after failing to find buyers

-BERLIN The German military plans to use 13 Airbus A400M military transport planes for its own needs after failing to find buyers for the aircraft, it told lawmakers on Friday.
+BERLIN (Reuters) - The German military plans to use 13 Airbus A400M military transport planes for its own needs after failing to find buyers for the aircraft, it told lawmakers on Friday.

 The move will mean extra costs in coming years.